freeCodeCamp/freeCodeCamp/mock-guide/english/accessibility/index.md

 ## Accessibility
 <strong>Web accessibility means that people with disabilities can use the Web</strong>.

-More specifically, Web accessibility means that people with disabilities can perceive, understand, navigate, and interact with the Web, and that they can contribute to the Web.
-Web accessibility also benefits others, including [older people](https://www.w3.org/WAI/bcase/soc.html#of) with changing abilities due to aging.
+More specifically, web accessibility means that people with disabilities can perceive, understand, navigate, as well as interact and contribute.
+Web accessibility also benefits others, including [older people](https://www.w3.org/WAI/bcase/soc.html#of) and their changing abilities due to aging.

-Web accessibility encompasses all disabilities that  affect access to the Web, including visual, auditory, physical, speech, cognitive, and neurological disabilities.
-The document [How People with Disabilities Use the Web](http://www.w3.org/WAI/intro/people-use-web/Overview.html) describes how different disabilities affect Web use and includes scenarios of people with disabilities using the Web.
+Web accessibility encompasses all disabilities that  affect access to the web including visual, auditory, physical, speech, cognitive, and neurological disabilities.
+The document [How People with Disabilities Use the Web](http://www.w3.org/WAI/intro/people-use-web/Overview.html) describes how different disabilities affect web use and includes scenarios of people with disabilities using the web.

 Web accessibility also **benefits** people *without* disabilities.
-For example, a key  principle of Web accessibility is designing Web sites and software that are flexible to meet different user needs, preferences, and situations.
-This **flexibility** also benefits people *without* disabilities in certain situations, such as people using a slow Internet connection, people with "temporary disabilities" such as a broken arm, and people with changing abilities due to aging.
-The document [Developing a Web Accessibility Business Case for Your Organization](https://www.w3.org/WAI/bcase/Overview) describes many different benefits of Web accessibility, including **benefits for organizations**.
+For example, a key  principle of web accessibility is designing web sites and software that are flexible to meet different user needs, preferences, and situations.
+This **flexibility** also benefits people *without* disabilities in certain situations such as people using a slow internet connection, people with temporary disabilities such as a broken arm, and people with evolving abilities due to aging.
+The document [Developing a Web Accessibility Business Case for Your Organization](https://www.w3.org/WAI/bcase/Overview) describes many different benefits of web accessibility, including **benefits for organizations**.

 Web accessibility should also include the people who don't have access to the internet or to computers.